ashejim/D195/task1.md

 - **Listen:**
 IT Audio Series podcast [Choosing Your Topic](https://d2y36twrtb17ty.cloudfront.net/sessions/09c3d32b-1567-4636-88d6-ad5f01616619/3183eabf-4239-4e4a-ae20-ad5f01616620-8792ef88-6d24-43f6-9fe9-ad5f01619cc7.mp4?invocationId=0275eb54-33e0-eb11-8284-12c206d2fd2b); view the [transcript](https://www.wgu.edu/content/dam/western-governors/documents/it/audio-series/ChoosingYourTopic.docx). -->

-The [Capstone Excellence Archive](https://westerngovernorsuniversity.sharepoint.com/sites/capstonearchives/excellence/Pages/UndergraduateInformation.aspx) includes a wide range of completed projects to review.
+To get an understanding of what's typically expected, review these [tasks 1-3 examples](resources:examples).
+Examples can also be found in the [Capstone Excellence Archive](https://westerngovernorsuniversity.sharepoint.com/sites/capstonearchives/excellence/Pages/UndergraduateInformation.aspx) which includes a wide range of completed projects.
 However, keep in mind that they all are, by definition, *above and beyond* the requirements.
-Therefore, do not use these as examples of what's needed to meet the requirements.
-For a more down-to-earth example of what's required, [tasks 1-3 examples](resources: examples).
+Therefore, do not use these to set expectations of what's needed to fulfill the requirements.
+For a more down-to-earth example of what's required, [tasks 1-3 examples](resources:examples).

 ### Data